 - Fujifilm Closing UK E6 Lab

 - Ilford Opens US Lab

 Lomography has announced that their Cine2000 Tungsten film is now available in the US and Canada, in limited supply.

 Cine200 is a 36-exposure roll of ISO 200 negative file that is processed in regular C-41 developer.
-It’s basically a repack of motion picture film stock, and do note that it’s balanced for 3200K, so you’d need an 85B filter to shoot in daylight.
+It’s basically a repack of the Kodak Vision3 200 motion picture film stock (see this page for details), and do note that it’s balanced for 3200K, so you’d need an 85B filter to shoot in daylight.

 (news & commentary)